nabinkhadka/simple-flask-heroku-app/README.md

 # simple-flask-heroku-app
-The simplest flask app that can be run on heroku server.
+In a couple of minutes, deploy the simplest flask app that can be run on heroku server.

 # Two important things to notice
 1. Here `app:app` is something similar to `from app import app`